youn0808/youn0808.github.io/README.md

     - **Use Distributed Version Control (DVCS)** : It enables you to manage the changes offline and allows you to branch stay in sync. <br>Unlike ./docs directory make dramatically slow down to access, using DVCS is way faster.
 So most developers perfer using it.

-    > When you finish your resume, then go to the GitHub Desktop app then it will show what you have made changes do your Markdown document.
+    > When you finish your resume, then go to the GitHub Desktop app then it will show what you have made changes do your Markdown document.<br>
     > To host the file to your GitHub webpage, click `commit master` button and then click `Push origin` button.

     > Now you can see your resume on the GitHub page.